06/27/2025

 Tasting Notes:

-Subtle floral notes of hibiscus and rose petals
+Subtle herbal notes of thyme and garrigue

 Serving Suggestions: